 The level of emissions permissible would reduce over time depending on the type of power station, the best technology available, and in line with recommendations from the Government’s independent advisors the Committee on Climate Change.

 Stopping Kingsnorth last year was hailed as the British climate movement’s greatest victory, but without the new amendment, Kingsnorth and dirty power plants like it could still be built and allowed to emit high levels of climate pollution for years to come.

 The Government agrees that ultimately regulation will be needed, but campaigners from across civil society including WWF, RSPB, Oxfam and Greenpeace argue clear limits on emissions must be agreed now because a clear limit on emissions from the start would provide investment certainty, and reduce the risk of future governments being forced to decide whether to close heavily polluting plants once they are operational.

 • Take action to write to your MP to support the amendment with 38 degreesLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.